marczz/mzlinux_pages/system/clouds.md

     is a pkgCloud adapter for receiving object-mode Readable stream from skipper.

 ## Other frontends
--   [Otixo](http://otixo.com/) allow access to 30 services including Dropbox,
-    Box, OneDrive, Google Drive, SugarSync, Amazon S3, Mega, Yandex.
-    A free account allow 35 clouds and mobile and desktop applications, 2GB monthly data transfer, 10$/year you have 5GB monthly data transfer and a __webdav access__, other plans for 25GB or 50GB traffic. _2017_
 -   [MultiCloud](https://www.multcloud.com/)
     is a provider that offers to link many clouds, and allow transfer and synchronisation between clouds.